-It was built in 1843 by the Cahill family and was used as their residence and for many other purposes.
+It was built in 1843 as a residence, it was used for many other purposes over the years.
 This included a hotel, funeral home, and butcher shop.
 The top storey with the palladian style dormer window was used as a dance hall and for theatrical productions.
 A separate stairway outside the house gave public access to the room.
 It had a raised stage at one end and side dressing rooms.
 This large room was also used for militia training and for civic purposes by the local government.

 In 1998, the building was turned 180 degrees and substantially renovated, enhancing its Georgian architectural style with new windows, a central entrance with transom and sidelights all covered by a portico.
 A new sunroom with balcony was added to one side, while a car port or porte cochere was added to the other.
 The house is situated on well maintained grounds highlighted by decorative trees and shrubs.

 Source: Heritage Places files, PEI Department of Education, Early Learning & Culture, Charlottetown, PE C1A 7N8

 File #: 4310-20/S15

 The heritage value of the house is shown in the following character-defining elements:

 - the symmetrical facade